 Deep learning to Improve the Customer Experience

-Microsoft have long used deep and machine learning, as well as neural networks, to enhance and develop their systems.
+Microsoft has long used deep and machine learning, as well as neural networks, to enhance and develop their systems.

 Both applications are capable of quickly and accurately answering queries on the weather, traffic or any other topic.

-Similarly, Amazon, with their Alexa system, and Google are also making the most of deep learning possibilities.
+Similarly, Amazon, with its Alexa system, and Google are also making the most of deep learning possibilities.

 Google has been using these systems to improve YouTube video recommendations for a number of years now.

-Deep and machine learning and artificial neural networks are also helping Google to improve their search engine and optimize Android.
+Deep and machine learning and artificial neural networks are also helping Google to improve its search engine and optimize Android.

 Google, in particular, are looking to extend these applications.

 Google is using machine learning and deep learning, geo-mapping, satellite data and cloud computing to identify and prevent illegal fishing.